StefFrustagli/RockPaperScissorsGame/README.md

 My goal was to create a classic 'Rock, Paper, Scissors' game where the player fights against a machine.
 The page design is simple, with cold colours that evoke a robotic theme.

 ### Project's goal
 The goal of this project was to put the skills I learned studying JavaScript into practice by creating a simple and fun game that would be enjoyable for casual players as well as JavaScript beginners.

-I can achieve my goal most effectively through this project because I can practice basic JavaScript functions while creating a simple and interactive game.
+I think I can achieve my goal effectively through this project because it gives me the opportunity to practice basic JavaScript functions while creating a simple and interactive game.

 ### Ideal viewers
 - A JavaScript learner who wants to see a simple game in action.